 Without the right asset management system?
 Your CMDB is just another static spreadsheet with a GUI.

-That’s just one moment in the life of a working asset management system.
-So what does asset management software actually do, day in and day out?
-Let’s dig into the use cases 👇
+Let’s dig into the use cases of what does asset management software actually do, day in and day out👇

 Here’s how it plays out in the wild: